krisek/audioloader/README.md

 1. selecting folders from the history
 1. marking folders as favorite
 1. select radio station from the [radio-browser.info](http://radio-browser.info) community radio database
+1. play album from Bandcamp (optional)

 The Flask application runs on the same system where you run MPD.
 You can configure any supported output method on MPD; a very common use case is to install the application on a Raspberry Pi (or home server), configure MPD with HTTP stream output, so that you can stream music from all of your devices.

-If you configure the MPD server with a HTTP stream output, the application can load this stream to a Kodi server or the UPnP media renderers discovered, so that you can listen music on your Kodi or UPnP connected sound system.
-Don't forget to configure the STREAM_URL parameter in config.py or in the 'stream from' parameter in the8 settings menu of the web UI.
+If you configure the MPD server with a HTTP stream output, the application can load this stream to UPnP media renderers discovered on your network. ⚠ Don't forget to configure the STREAM_URL parameter in config.py or in the 'stream from' parameter in the settings menu of the web UI.
+UPnP device discovery is performed by a separate script.

 # Installation

 ## Install from repository

 I detail here how to install the application on Debian/Ubuntu derivatives, but you can get it running wherever Python and Pip are available.

-NOTE: the Angular assets are pre-built and part of the repository, you just need to deploy and configure Flask

 1. Install base packages